eemilhaa/walkability-analysis/README.md

 In this post I will analyze urban walkability with two different approaches.
 First, I will focus on the structure of a street network by simply calculating intersection densities.
 Then, with a bit more complex approach, I will run a city-wide routing analysis to find out how different points of interest can be accessed on foot within an urban area.

-All the analyses are done with OpenStreetMap (OSM) data, using the OSMnx, pandana and geopandas python packages.
+All the analyses are done with OpenStreetMap (OSM) data, using the [OSMnx](https://osmnx.readthedocs.io/en/stable/), [pandana](https://udst.github.io/pandana/) and [geopandas](https://geopandas.org/) python packages.
 Visualizations are a mix of QGIS and python's matplotlib.
 While in this post I mainly analyze the walkability in Warsaw, Poland, the workflow is directly transferable across any city with sufficient OSM data.

 <br/>

-### 1. OSMnx, graphs and intersection counts
+### 1. Intersection counts

+**1.1 OSMnx and graphs**

+From OSMnx's documentation:

->*[OSMnx](https://osmnx.readthedocs.io/en/stable/) is a Python package that lets you download geospatial data from OpenStreetMap and model, project, visualize, and analyze real-world street networks and any other geospatial geometries.*
+>*OSMnx is a Python package that lets you download geospatial data from OpenStreetMap and model, project, visualize, and analyze real-world street networks and any other geospatial geometries.*

 In this analysis I used OSMnx to download the walkable street network of of the analysis area, and to construct a graph from that network.
 A graph comprises of edges (walkable paths in this case) and nodes (points in which the edges intersect).
 The edges of the graph can be seen in picture 1.